Social Trading vs Copy Trading vs Mirror Trading

 However, note just picking the top traders in the Social Trading Network is not always recommended and you should take time to analyze the best traders to copy.
 You should be guided by factors such as how much capital you want to start with, the percentage of risk you are willing to take and amount of return you expect.
 If you are an aggressive investor, you may opt to create a portfolio of traders with high rates of return but understand that such returns may be associated with higher risks and bigger drawdown levels.
 Conservative investors on the other hand can create a portfolio of traders with lower returns but very low drawdown levels.

 Leaders/Copiers offering their strategies/signals in the Social Trading Networks also earn depending on the amount of people copying them as well as trades executed.
 Fortunately for followers/copiers also; most Social Trading Networks have rankings for the followers allowing investors to copy successful followers.
-This means that you can earn extra income as a follower by allowing investors to copy your portfolio too!
+This means that expert traders are more likely to share their trades as it benefits both sides.

 Social Trading in USA